Abrazos, no balazos: Mexico

 It later became more broadly used throughout Mexican and Mexican-American culture.
 Andrés Manuel López Obrador, 65th President of Mexico, used the slogan to describe his security policy during the campaign season of the 2012 Mexican general election.
-The general idea being that he would "moralize" police forces widely seen as brutal and corrupt within the context of the Mexican drug war.
+The general idea being that he would seek to reduce the escalating violence of the drug cartels, as well as "moralize" police forces widely seen as brutal and corrupt within the context of the Mexican drug war.
+However, this policy has remained controversial as the homicide rate reached record levels during AMLO´s presidency.
+By late 2024, time in which Claudia Sheinbaum began her presidency, the policy of "hugs, not bullets" was seen widely as abandoned as the new government has been perceived as once again taking a more aggressive stance against drug violence.